Azel4231/LaserCutting/SpiritIsland/README.md

 * The invader board serves as the lid (a larger variant of the compact invader board above)
 * Contains blight tokens and blight cards
 * Event cards
-* Fear tokens (premium tokens), fear cards and terror level separators
+* Fear tokens (premium tokens), fear cards and terror level dividers
 * Invader cards
-* Adversary reminders (potentially)

 The card decks fully seal the tokens below so they don't scatter, even if the box is turned upside down.